troyhoch-cmd/ezlegal.ai-GPT/scripts/output/merged-audit-bundle.md

     },
     {
       question: "Is our data secure and confidential?",
       answer: "Yes.
 We use TLS 1.3 encryption in transit and AES-256 at rest via our infrastructure provider (Supabase, which is SOC 2 Type II certified).
 We never use your data to train AI models.
-Your business information stays private and we're CCPA compliant.", },
+Your business information stays private and we follow CCPA-aligned data handling practices.", },
     {
       question: "How quickly can we get started?",
-      answer: "Most teams are up and running in under 30 minutes.
-No complex integrations required.
+      answer: "Most teams are up and running quickly — no complex integrations required.
 For Enterprise plans with custom integrations, typical deployment is 2-4 weeks with dedicated support throughout.", },
     {
       question: "What if we need help with something outside the AI's capabilities?",
-      answer: "Our platform includes warm handoff to our network of vetted attorneys.
+      answer: "Our platform includes warm handoff to our network of licensed attorneys.
 You can share your conversation history and documents directly, so the attorney has full context.
 Business plan users get priority attorney matching.", },
   ],
   es: [
     {
       question: "Como es diferente de usar ChatGPT para preguntas legales?",
-      answer: "ezLegal.ai esta construido especificamente para trabajo legal con precision por jurisdiccion, plantillas revisadas por abogados y seguimiento de cumplimiento.
+      answer: "ezLegal.ai esta construido especificamente para trabajo legal con informacion adaptada por jurisdiccion, plantillas estructuradas y seguimiento de cumplimiento.
 Las herramientas AI generales carecen de contexto legal y no entienden requisitos especificos por estado.", },
     {
       question: "Seguimos necesitando un abogado si usamos ezLegal.ai?",